The 51st Annual Conference

 - Supporting Multi-lingual students’ academic needs with dignity and belonging

-Equity & Family Engagement – COVID has exasperated and amplified the need to dismantle inequities and find unique ways to connect and engage with families.
-We have must also lean into this moment to find innovative ways to increase access and opportunity, to refrain from returning to status quo.
+Learning Acceleration – Covid has exasperated and amplified the need to dismantle inequities and find unique ways to connect and engage with students while accelerating their learning.
+We must also lean into this moment to find innovative ways to increase access and opportunity to refrain from returning to status quo.
 Suggested topics can include:

 - Policy Work